dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 #### Old behavior

 In EF Core 6.0, using the Azure Cosmos DB <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.FromSqlRaw%2A> extension method when using a relational provider, or the relational <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> extension method when using the Azure Cosmos DB provider could silently fail.
+Likewise, using relational methods on the in-memory provider is a silent no-op.

 #### New behavior

-Starting with EF Core 7.0, using the wrong extension method will throw an exception.
+Starting with EF Core 7.0, using an extension method designed for one provider on a different provider will throw an exception.

 #### Why